 There is no Indian street that runs longer than 5 kms without a quaint, shanty looking ‘Chai Stall’ somewhere!!

-It is one of those beverages that Indians just can’t do without, regardless of any socio-economic status!!
+It is a warming cup of ‘garam masala chai’ that Indians just can’t do without, regardless of any socio-economic status!!

 Indian Masala chai is a flavour that binds the entire nation together.

-A sweet milky spice tea brewed on low flame till the smell of milk & tea leaves infused with spices fills the air, before being poured into small shot glasses.
+An authentic masala chai also known as ‘desi chai’ in Hindi, is a sweet Indian milk tea brewed on low flame till the smell of milk & black tea leaves infused with spices fills the air, before being poured into small shot glasses.